chris2511/lua-netlink/README.md

  - scope: Sort of distance to the destination.
  - gateway: Gateway IP (For scope 0)
  - dst: Network (For scope 253)
+ - prefsrc: Preferred source address to use when sending over this route
+ - metric: Route metric

 #### Event "newneigh", and "delneigh"